AladinErmel1/Live_Interview_Followup-Questions_V2.0/README.md

 Local-first web app for live internal-audit interviews.
 It records interview audio, transcribes it with OpenAI, indexes supporting evidence, and displays timed follow-up questions for the auditor from the perspective of an experienced internal auditor.

+## Use on Railway

+1. Open the Railway app URL in Chrome or Edge.
+2. Enter your OpenAI API key in the `OpenAI API key` field and save it.
+If the Railway app owner configured a shared server key, this step is not needed.
+3. Create an interview session with the auditee, process, audit area, objective, and follow-up cadence.
+4. Upload relevant audit evidence before or during the interview.
+5. Start recording.
+The app transcribes the interview and shows 1-2 prioritized follow-up questions at the selected cadence.
+6. Use the live auditor chat to ask questions about the conversation and uploaded evidence.
+7. Download the transcript, audit report, and process map when the interview is complete.

+Use a trusted Railway app URL.
+Browser-entered keys are stored locally in the auditor's browser and sent to the app backend only for AI requests.

 ## Local Setup

 1. Install dependencies: